khaledh/khaledh.github.io/docs/osdev/19-tasks.md

   result.rsp = cast[uint64](kstack.data[index - 5].addr)
 ```

 Most of this code is not new, we just put it together in one place.
 The only new thing is calling `vmalloc` to allocate the user stack and kernel stack (which in turn allocates the backing physical memory).
 We no longer need to create global arrays to statically allocate the stacks.
-Notice also that the kernel stack is allocated in the kernel space, not the user space, and is marked as supervisor-only.

 ## Switching to a task